POSTING DATE: November 9, 2018

 REPORTS TO: Area Manager

 The Low Income Housing Institute (LIHI) is a private non-profit developer, owner, and manager of affordable housing.
-The Maintenance Technician will be primarily responsible for conducting routine, preventative, and emergency repairs on all of LIHI’s properties – 57 units in Bremerton and 51 units in Pt.
-Orchard.
+The Maintenance Technician will be primarily responsible for conducting routine, preventative, and emergency repairs and unit turns for south county properties.
 LIHI staff need to uphold a standard of work excellence, efficiency, cost consciousness, and teamwork.

 - Serve as a field representative of the maintenance department of LIHI.